ElliottLandsborough/dog-ceo-api/readme.md

 ## Info

+- Images are hosted on [Vultr, The Everywhere Cloud](https://www.vultr.com/?ref=8302423)
 - To add your own images submit a pull request to https://github.com/jigsawpieces/dog-api-images
-- API requests are cached from lambda https://github.com/ElliottLandsborough/dog-ceo-api-golang
+- Some API requests are cached from AWS lambda https://github.com/ElliottLandsborough/dog-ceo-api-golang

 ## Examples